hellerve/blog/wip/The_Practicalities_of_Attending_the_Recurse_Center.md

 allocate, so I could’ve been able to sustain myself on much less than that.
 I wanted to enjoy myself, though, and so I erred on the side of having a little too much money set aside.
-Just keep in mind that if you are not able to invest that kind of money in what essentially ended up feeling like a three-month vacation in the time leading up to my actual batch, you can live on a much tighter budget.
-The Recurse Center wiki has a lot of information on good food options, and you could aim for a daily budget of $12-16, which would amount to
+Just keep in mind that if you are not able to invest that kind of money in what might feel like planning a three-month vacation, you can live on a much tighter budget.
+The Recurse Center wiki has a lot of information on good food options, and you could aim for a daily budget of
-$1100-1500 over three months.
+$12-16, which would amount to $1100-1500 over three months.

 Another important expense that you shouldn’t forget to budget in is the MTA subway pass.
 The monthly pass costs $121, which means that you’ll probably spend